-Long regarded for their culinary use, pistachios are now becoming known for their ability to help fight heart disease.
-Numerous studies have shown pistachios help lower LDL ("bad") cholesterol.
-In fact, a study presented in October 2008 at the American Dietetic Association Food and Nutrition Conference found that adding pistachios to a heart healthy diet lowered LDL ("bad") cholesterol up to 11 percent.
+Long regarded for their culinary use, pistachios are also known for their ability to help fight heart disease.
+Numerous studies have shown pistachios help lower LDL (bad) cholesterol.

-If you're watching your sodium intake, opt for unsalted roasted pistachios instead of salted.
-A serving of unsalted pistachios has a mere 3 milligrams of sodium, whereas the same amount of salted pistachios has 126 milligrams.
+If you're watching your sodium intake, opt for unsalted roasted pistachios.
+A serving of unsalted pistachios has only 2 mg of sodium, whereas the same amount of salted pistachios has 126 mg.

-In my opinion, the best way to eat nuts is portion controlled: pre-portion one serving of nuts in a snack-sized Ziploc bag.
+The best way to eat nuts is portion controlled - pre-portion one serving of nuts in a snack-sized bag.
 Don't snack directly from a large package or jar of nuts!
-You'll end up eating more than you intended - and more than you need for heart health.
+You'll end up eating more than you intended, and more than you need.

 (Source: Canadian Nutrition File, 2007b)

 Pistachios are native to Asia and the Middle East where they were grown as early as 7000 BC.
 Since pistachios have been grown and cultivated for thousands of years many different varieties exist.

 The two main varieties available today are Kerman and Peters, which are common in North America.
 Other varieties differ in how easily their shell opens and the size of the kernel.

 Despite the common misconception that red pistachios are different from their green counterpart, the red colour is actually dye, not a natural pigment.
 Dyed pistachios are coloured to hide their imperfections.
 Green pistachios on the other hand are natural; the green colour comes from chlorophyll in the plant.

 While dried pistachios are most popular, fresh pistachios are also common in some parts of the world where they're cultivated.